aneury1/GLSDLEngine/README.md

-# sdl2-opengl-boiler-plate
+# GLSDLEnigne

-a simple sdl2/opengl boiler plate.
+this project is used by me as boiler plate for simulation and games.